HotCakeX/MicrosoftDomains/README.md

 * There are no empty lines in the lists
 * There are no entries in the lists that start with `xn--`
 * The lists have no duplicate entires
-* The `Microsoft Domains Extra.txt` does not include any domain that already exists in `Microsoft Domains.txt`
+* The `Microsoft Domains - EASM.txt` does not include any domain that already exists in `Microsoft Domains.txt`
 * There are no entries with non-alphanumeric characters

 <br>